Automation & AI

 Useful automation has boundaries.

 A controlled workflow beats an impressive demo that nobody trusts.
+Every automation should have a clear owner, a visible failure path, a documented process and a measurable reason to exist.

 Automate the stable parts first